bluedata-katacoda/katacoda-scenarios/HDP Scenario/step2.md

 <br>`mkdir image`{{execute}}
 <br>`mkdir ~/HDP/image/centos`{{execute}}

-Execute the below command to list all the files and folders created by bdwb command:
+Execute the below command to list all the files and folders created

 `ls -R`{{execute}}